Cryptographic Choreographies: Introduction

 Specification languages for security protocols can be roughly divided into three classes.
 The most low-level one are based on multi-set rewriting rules, such as the Tamarin input language~\cite{MeierSchmidtCremersBasin13} and the AVISPA Intermediate Format~\cite{ArmandoEtAl05}, where each rule describes state transitions corresponding usually to a pair of protocol steps from the view of one honest agent: receiving a message, processing and checking it, and sending the next message.
 More high-level are languages based on process calculus such as ProVerif~\cite{Blanchet16}, where typically each role of the protocol is described like a program, often as a sequence of sending and receiving steps.
 The most high-level are languages based on Alice-and-Bob notation~\cite{DBLP:conf/nspw/Millen96,DBLP:journals/jcs/Lowe98,JRVP00,Modersheim09,DBLP:journals/ipl/ChevalierR10,sps,DBLP:conf/birthday/BasinKRS15}, which describe the entire protocol by an ideal run of the protocol as a sequence of $A\rightarrow B: M$ steps where role $A$ sends message $M$ to role $B$, thus describing the interplay of all roles.

 Alice-and-Bob notation is very intuitive and succinct because it gives the synopsis of the protocol and leaves implicit how agents construct the messages they send, and how they parse and check the messages they receive.
 The latter is a non-trivial problem one has to solve when defining a formal language based on Alice-and-Bob notation, namely when giving a formal \emph{semantics} by translation to a lower-level language.
 This was described by~\cite{JRVP00,CaleiroBasinVigano06} for models in the free term algebra, but a key question is how to deal with algebraic properties as needed, for instance, for Diffie-Hellman.
 If Alice needs to construct $\exp(\exp(g,X),Y)$, given her own secret $X$ and the public value $\exp(g,Y)$ from Bob, the semantics needs to infer that this is possible by composing $\exp(\exp(g,Y),X)$ since this is equivalent to the goal term by the algebraic properties of exponentiation.
-It turns out that one can define such semantics in a general, uniform, and concise way for an \emph{arbitrary} algebraic theory as an intruder deduction problem~\cite{Modersheim09,DBLP:journals/ipl/ChevalierR10,sps,DBLP:conf/birthday/BasinKRS15}
+It turns out that one can define such semantics in a general, uniform, and concise way for an \emph{arbitrary} algebraic theory as an intruder deduction problem~\cite{Modersheim09,DBLP:journals/ipl/ChevalierR10,sps,DBLP:conf/birthday/BasinKRS15}.

-As a side-effect of ``abusing'' the intruder deduction to define the behavior of honest agents, one prevents many specification errors that can easily happen in the lower-level formalisms, e.g., when the message sent by one agent are different from the messages that another agent expects, rendering the protocol unexecutable.
+As a side effect of ``abusing'' the intruder deduction to define the behavior of honest agents, one prevents many specification errors that can easily happen in the lower-level formalisms, e.g., when the message sent by one agent are different from the messages that another agent expects, rendering the protocol unexecutable.
 This may lead in the worst case to a false negative (an attack of the real system is not detected because of a specification error).
-Many such errors are prevented by formal Alice and Bob approaches because the protocol would be refused as unexecutable by the compiler.
+Many such errors are prevented by formal Alice-and-Bob approaches because the protocol would be refused as unexecutable by the compiler.